Luis Urías Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.85 team ERA ranks sixth among all league pitching staffs.
+- The Astros have the ninth-ranked team ERA across all league pitching staffs (3.94).

-- France looks for his 10th win when he makes the start for the Astros, his 18th of the season.
-He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.
+- Javier will aim for his 10th win when he makes the start for the Astros, his 25th of the season.
+He is 9-2 with a 4.52 ERA and 115 strikeouts through 127 1/3 innings pitched.

-- In his most recent appearance on Saturday, the righty tossed six innings against the Seattle Mariners, allowing two earned runs while surrendering seven hits.
+- His most recent appearance came on Tuesday against the Boston Red Sox, when the right-hander threw five innings, surrendering three earned runs while giving up seven hits.

-- The 28-year-old has an ERA of 2.75, with 6.7 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .246 batting average against him.
+- The 26-year-old has a 4.52 ERA and 8.1 strikeouts per nine innings in 24 games this season, while giving up a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.